Abilities Based Learning and Education Support (ABLES) is a curriculum assessment and reporting tool that:

 - provides guidance material and strategies to help teach students based on their individual learning needs, with links to the appropriate curriculum level and resources

 - tracks student progress and achievements.

-Government and Catholic schools can access ABLES from the Insight Assessment Platform
+Government schools can access ABLES from the Insight Assessment Platform.

 If you require technical advice or support to access ABLES from the Insight Assessment Platform, contact

 Transcript (docx - 28.64kb)